multiscale/muscle3/docs/source/tips.rst

     muscle_manager 2024-08-20 13:57:58,544 CRITICAL libmuscle.manager.deadlock_detector: Potential deadlock detected:
     The following 2 instances are deadlocked:
-    1. Instance 'micro' is waiting on instance 'macro' in a receive on port 'initial_state'.
+    1. Instance 'micro' is waiting for instance 'macro' in a receive on port 'initial_state'.
-    2. Instance 'macro' is waiting on instance 'micro' in a receive on port 'state_in'.
+    2. Instance 'macro' is waiting for instance 'micro' in a receive on port 'state_in'.

 .. note::